Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Last action: February 3, 2026

-Aerospace; Sustainable Emerging Aviation Services Investment Program
+Aerospace; Creating Sustainable Emerging Aviation Services Investment Program

-Would create the Sustainable Emerging Aviation Services Investment Program and a related Revolving Fund for emerging aviation technologies including UAS.
+Would create the Sustainable Emerging Aviation Services (SEAS) Investment Program and establish a Sustainable Emerging Aviation Services Investment Program Revolving Fund to support development and commercialization of emerging aviation services in Oklahoma, including advanced air mobility and UAS industries.

 Last action: April 1, 2026